The Relationship Between CBD and Diabetes Prevention

 Though clinical research on the effects of CBD in humans with Diabetes is limited, current data showed that in non-obese diabetic mice, treatment with CBD reduced the incidence of Diabetes by 56% and significantly reduced inflammation .

 In a study conducted in which 11 - 14 week old, female, non-obese diabetic mice were administered CBD, only 32% of them were diagnosed with Diabetes after the treatment.
 Compared to 86% and 100% in the test and control groups respectively.
-Thus, it is suggested that CBD can be used as a therapeutic agent for the treatment of Diabetes .
+Thus, it is suggested that CBD can potentially be used to help as a therapeutic agent for the treatment of Diabetes .

 Weiss, L., Zeira, M., Reich, S., Har-Noy, M., Mechoulam, R., Slavin, S., & Gallily, R. (2006).
 Cannabidiol lowers incidence of Diabetes in non-obese diabetic mice.
 Autoimmunity, 39(2), 143-151.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/16698671